Nickelodeon (Russian TV channel)

-Nickelodeon was a Russian language children's television channel launched on November 15, 1998, across the Post-Soviet states.
+Nickelodeon was a Russian children's television channel launched on November 15, 1998, across the post-Soviet states.
+Localised version of the American television channel Nickelodeon.

-The high-definition simulcast started broadcasting on October 4, 2011, becoming the first kids channel throughout the CIS countries to broadcast in HD.

 History

 1993–1998

 On September 1, 1993, Nickelodeon UK began broadcasting in Europe and the western part of Russia from the Astra 1C and Astra 1B satellites.
 Broadcasting was from 9:00 to 22:00 MSK.
 Since 1996, Nickelodeon UK has broadcast from the Sirius satellite for the western and north-western part of Russia.